Jagruti-Godambe/MADE/README.md

 This Project aims to analyze and find the co relation between Crop production and Co2 emission in USA region from year 1990 to 2015.

+## TECHNOLOGIES USED
+1. `Data Analysis: Python (Pandas)`
+2. `Visualization: Matplotlib`
+3. `Version Control: Git, GitHub`

+## DATASETS

+# Crop Production & Climate Change
+This dataset, sourced from Kaggle, provides information on crop yields, harvested areas, and production quantities for key crops such as wheat, maize, rice, and soybeans.
+Crop yields are measured in tonnes per hectare, with data available from 2010-2016.

+# CO2 Emissions
+This dataset, also from Kaggle, offers a comprehensive overview of CO2 emissions by country from 1960 to 2023.
+It includes annual CO2 emission data for all countries worldwide.

 ## ANALYSIS
 The analysis focused on examining the trends in crop production and CO2 emissions over the 25-year period.
 Methods included statistical analysis and visualization to interpret the data patterns.